davism7/davism7/README.md

 ###

-<p align="left">Currently an undergraduate Computer Science student at Cal Poly SLO, expected to graduate in Fall 2026.
-I'm drawn to Data Analytics for its ability to reveal patterns and insights within data.
-I also have a passion for Product Design, specializing in crafting user-centered interfaces and experiences through interative prototyping.</p>
+<p align="left">I'm an undergraduate student at Cal Poly SLO studying Computer Science with a minor in Entrepreneurship, graduating in Spring 2026.
+I'm interested in opportunities that help me grow both technically and professionally while deepening my focus on data and machine learning.
+I enjoy applying data-driven and machine learning approaches to uncover patterns and insights that support more informed business decisions, and I'm eager to expand these skills in a professional setting.</p>

 ###